ReidPritchard/open-knight/README.md

 <!-- Roadmap (in no particular order) -->
 ## Roadmap

-Listed in no particular order and likely to change:
+Listed in no particular order and likely to change (also the checked items are not stable, I keep breaking things):

 - [x] PGN Parsing
 - [x] Import PGN files